NickCH-K/CVRoller/ThemeInstructions.md

 	padding: 20px;}
 ```

+These names can be changed using the `sectionframe` attribute of the theme.
 Aside from these, each piece of text in the CV is given two classes: its section class and its attribute class.

-Each attribute is given the class with that attribute name.
+Each attribute is given the class with that attribute name from the CV data.
 When writing documentation for your class, be sure to specify the particular attribute names you want things to have so you can style them appropriately.
 For example,

 ```
 .abstract {font-size:small}
 ```

-gives a small font size any time an `abstract` attribute pops up.
+gives a small font size to all text that comes from an `abstract` attribute.

 Alternately, you can use section as a class.
 For example, if you want everything in the `teaching` section to be red, you could do: